-The duties for Elders are to assist the pastors to shepherd the Church, meet with the pastors regularly, pray for the Church, and provide an annual evaluation of the pastors based on the responsibilities of the Pastor in Section 4.3.1.
-Shepherding the Church means:
+The duties for Elders are to assist the pastors to shepherd the Church, meet with the pastors regularly, pray for the Church, and provide an annual evaluation of the pastors.
+The duties for deacons are to work with the pastors and elders to govern the Church and execute church ministries.